anima-wg/brski-over-802dot11/brski-over-802dot11.md

 Another issue with defining a specific naming convention for the SSID is that this may require network operators to have to deploy a new SSID.
 In general, network operators attempt to keep the number of unique SSIDs deployed to a minimum as each deployed SSID eats up a percentage of available air time and network capacity.
 A good discussion of SSID overhead and an SSID overhead [calculator] is available.

+Additionally, a third issue with this mechanism is that the bootstrapping SSID might be different from the production SSID.
+As such, using this mechanism may force a network operator to maintain an SSID (with the overhead concerns detailed above) just for occasional boostrapping events.
+The SSID could be enabled only when bootstrapping events are expected, but this manual operation does not scale very well (and ignores cases where devices need to re-bootstrap or are introduced into the network individually at unpredictable intervals).
+Keeping the SSID enabled at all times consumes airtime for low added value outside of the bootstrapping events.

 ## IEEE 802.11aq

-[IEEE802.11aq] is currently being worked by the IEEE, but is not yet finalized, and is not yet supported by any vendors in shipping product.
+[IEEE802.11aq] is an amedment to the [IEEE802.11] Standard that was published in August 2018.
 [IEEE802.11aq] defines new elements that can be included in [IEEE802.11] Beacon, Probe Request and Probe Response frames, and defines new elements for ANQP frames.

 The extensions allow an AP to broadcast support for backend services, where allowed services are those registered in the [IANA] Service Name and Transport Protocol Port Number Registry.
 The services can be advertised in [IEEE802.11] elements that include either: